Māhia Peninsula

-Rocket Lab has set up its Launch Complex 1 close to Ahuriri Point at the southern tip of the peninsula to launch its Electron rocket.
+It includes Rocket Lab's Launch Complex 1, located near Ahuriri Point at the southern tip of the Māhia Peninsula, for launching its Electron rockets.

 Since 2018, it has been used as a commercial launcher of small satellites in the range of 135–235 kg, and miniature satellites called CubeSats.
 New Zealand's first orbital space launch took place from Launch Complex 1 on 21 January 2018.

 Geography

 The peninsula is 21.7 km long and 11.3 km wide.
 Its highest point is Rahuimokairoa, 397 m above sea level.
 The peninsula was once an island, but now a tombolo joins it to the North Island.